 Our purpose is to encourage the Penan to appreciate their own value and the value of their forest and culture, so you will find yourself learning and living a very simple yet fulfilling way of life.
 Once out of the jungle, we visit the jungle capital city of Kuching, visit an orangutan centre, and go on a river safari.
 There are also pristine beaches to walk on and beautiful national parks where you can see the famous animals of Borneo.

-Read more about our reforestation project in an article and interview by mongabay.com
+Read more about the reforestation project that was supported by our charity Moving Mountains for seven years in an interview by mongabay.com

 The real stars of the trip will be the Penan people themselves, your guides and teachers in the ancient ways of living in the jungle.
 Their English is extremely limited, but we will have translators, and their exposure to a modern way of life minimal.
 As a cultural exchange, this trip is very special.
 They will extend to you the natural generosity and responsibility that any jungle community will give a visitor.
 They also know that your visit, and the Adventure Alternative programme, is financially supporting their welfare and the re-planting of trees.